 Potential questions to ask yourself at this stage is what kind of technologies do you want your business to use to make it more effective?

-Is there something which can make the business stand out more?
+Is there something that can make the business stand out more?
 What is the target audience you want to reach?

 4. Contemplate all your threats